 - Avoiding a drawn-out sales process: If you’re seriously ill or simply have other priorities, selling a property as is can keep you from having to deal with all the details of a complicated real estate transaction.

-Some of the disadvantages of selling a home ‘as-is’ is that some buyers will be less likely to purchase a property that needs major repairs or is in poor condition.
+Some of the disadvantages of selling a home ‘as-is’ are that some buyers will be less likely to purchase a property that needs major repairs or is in poor condition.
 The seasoned auction professionals at Cates Auction leverage aggressive, saturation marketing to drive up demand, saturate the market, and get you the true market value for your property.

-Explore the Benefits of Selling a Property As Is at Auction
+Explore the Benefits of Selling a Property As-Is at Auction

-An auction is often the best method for selling a house as is quickly — and for its true market value.
+An auction is often the best method for selling a house as-is quickly — and for its true market value.
 At Cates Auction & Realty Company, we offer a proven auction process that will provide a fast, hassle-free alternative to the traditional listing procedure.
 Contact us to learn more today.